blackball/cgdl/README.md

 picture is the output.
 The codes was tested on Win7 using VS2010, and
 it should work in Linux system too.

-You need install the OpenCV (1.0+) library to run *example.c*.
+You need install the OpenCV (1.0+) library to compile *example.c*.

 The author also open sourced his Matlab implementation in :
     https://github.com/waynezhanghk/gactoolbox

-[0]: Graph Degree Linkage: Agglomerative Clustering on a Directed Graph,
+[0]: Graph Degree Linkage: Agglomerative Clustering on a Directed Graph, Wei Zhang.
-     Wei Zhang.
 ECCV 2012.